In the Budget 2020 report, the government introduced three new fiscal rules:

 The DIR is presented in Table PSA4 of Public sector finances tables 1 to 10: Appendix A of the monthly Public sector finances statistical bulletin.
-These data are presented as a rolling 12-month ratio such that the value presented in March of each year represent a financial year total.
+These data are presented as a rolling 12 month ratio such that the value presented in the March of each year represent a financial year total.

 The DIR also is presented as a memo item in the Public sector finances borrowing by sub-sector presentation.
 These data are presented as monthly, quarterly, calendar and financial year data.Nôl i'r tabl cynnwys

 This section presents information on aspects of data or methodology that are planned but not yet included in the public sector finances.